 In order to control type 1 diabetes, insulin injections need to be administered daily (by syringe, pen or pump).
 Depending on the condition and severity, a doctor will recommend how often the insulin injections need to be taken and at what times.

-Because type 1 diabetes often occurs so early and is a result of the pancreas failing to produce insulin, it is not usually linked to having excess body weight or high levels of cholesterol.
+Because type 1 diabetes often occurs so early and is a result of the pancreas failing to produce insulin, it's not usually linked to having excess body weight or high levels of cholesterol.

 Meanwhile, type 2 diabetes is often diagnosed later on in life, usually in people aged 30 or over.
-Unlike type 1 diabetes, type 2 is usually associated with having excess body weight in combination with high blood pressure and/or high cholesterol levels, but there is also a combination of other factors that could be involved, such as genes or miscommunication between the cells in your body.
+Unlike type 1 diabetes, type 2 is usually associated with having excess body weight in combination with high blood pressure and/or high cholesterol levels.
+But there's also a combination of other factors that could be involved, such as genes or miscommunication between the cells in your body.

-The pancreas in type 2 diabetes sufferers can produce insulin, however, the cells do not use it as effectively as people without diabetes.
+The pancreas in type 2 diabetes sufferers can produce insulin, however, the cells don't use it as effectively as people without diabetes.
 As a result, suffers are not given insulin – instead, they are given medication to help control the disease and improve the use of insulin.

 In some cases, people with type 2 diabetes are able to ease off the use of medication, if they are able to follow a strict and controlled diet as advised by their doctor.